-Most of these poker hand nicknames are based on what the cards look like, such as fish hooks (jack-jack) or snowman (pocket 8s).
-Others are based on word association, like Armani Jeans for ace-jack.
-But the nickname with the most memorable story behind it has to be ace-8.
 The dead man’s hand, as this combination is known, takes its name from one of the most legendary incidents in poker history.
 Take a look at the origin story of this nickname, and learn how to play the dead man’s hand in online poker.

-Why Is It Called a Dead Man’s Hand?
+Why is it Called a Dead Man’s Hand?

 This proved to be a fatal error.
 After playing a few hands, a man named Jack “Crooked Nose” McCall came into the saloon.
 After ordering a drink, he walked over to the poker table and drew his revolver.
 “Damn you!
 Take that!” he shouted and blasted once at the back of Wild Bill’s head.
 The slug went straight through his skull and hit Massey in the wrist.
 Wild Bill slumped lifeless to the floor.
 The hand he held was A♣ A♠ 8♣ 8♠ and an unknown kicker — the dead man’s hand.

-What Is the Fifth Card in a Dead Man’s Hand?
+What is the Fifth Card in a Dead Man’s Hand?

-Exactly what the fifth card in Hickok’s hand was may never be known.
+The identity of the fifth card in Hickok’s hand may never be known.
 If you go to Deadwood today, you can see a display in the Lucky Nugget Gambling Hall (situated where Nuttal & Mann’s Saloon used to be) showing Wild Bill holding J♦ as the fifth card.
 Other historical displays in Deadwood show 9♦.
 The Stardust Casino in Las Vegas shows 5♦.
 Others claim that the fifth card was a Q♥, stained with a drop of the dead man’s blood.
 Still, other accounts deny that Wild Bill was holding a fifth card at all.
 According to this account, he’d discarded it and was in the process of drawing a new one when the shooting interrupted his draw.
 (Chances are he was going for a full house.
 Wouldn’t you?)
 The only thing that’s known for sure is that the dead man was holding two black aces and two black 8s.

-Wild Bill Hickok’s tragic fate at the poker table has also been referenced in the television series “Deadwood,” an HBO series set in the Old West in the 1870s.
+Wild Bill Hickok’s tragic fate at the poker table has also been referenced in the television series “Deadwood”, an HBO series set in the Old West in the 1870s.
 It weaves the real-life tales of Wild Bill Hickok (played by Keith Carradine) and Calamity Jane into the show.
-The series didn’t skimp on the poker and gambling either.
+The series didn’t skimp on the poker and gambling storylines, either.
 It paints a vivid picture of Hickok’s life as a poker player, culminating in his dramatic poker table murder by Jack McCall.
 In 2019, HBO even released a film to tie up a few loose ends from the series.

 The dead man’s hand has also been referenced in other areas of pop culture.